GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-02-16-rendering-content-using-a-static-website-generator.markdown

 # What's a static site generator?

-A static site generator parses markdown files and generates static html output ready to be render by any browser.
+A static site generator parses markdown files and generates static HTML output ready to be rendered by any browser.
 Tools like Jekyll make this process simple and automatic.

 # The three benefits of using a static site generator